It's such fun to make homemade dog toys!

 Are you interested in making durable stuffed and/or squeaky doggie toys out of fabric?

-We have several dog toy patterns, like the Daisy Pattern at right, with detailed instructions for making the stuffed toy for you to choose from.
+We have several dog toy patterns to choose from, like the Daisy Pattern at right, with detailed instructions for making it.

 Our website contains multiple ideas for making some of the toughest dog chew toys, many of them provided by our generous visitors!